UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 | 7 | In `MbedLight`, comment out one of the functions and try to re-compile |
 | - | What error do you get and why? |

-Let's now look at the sources. `MbedLight` is a concrete class that compiles.
+Let's now look at the sources (see below). `MbedLight` is a concrete class that compiles.
 It is designed to work with Mbed, making use of `DigitalOut` and related classes.
-The key point is that **it is a subclass of ILightNotify**, and must override all the APIs in the parent class in order to compile.
+The key point is that **it is a subclass of ILightNotify**, so **must** override all the APIs in the parent class in order to compile.

 * We can say that an instance of `MbedLight` is also of type `ILightNotify`
 * All the base class functions are overridden with concrete (platform dependent) implementations.
-* All the inherited APIs are virtual, so will be resolved at run-time (using late binding)
+* All the inherited APIs are virtual, so will be resolved correctly at run-time (polymorphism - using late binding)

 ```C++
 class MbedLight : public ILightNotify {